 The goal is to defeat all opponents by conquering their castles and defeating their heroes in battle.
 The player must also defend his own castles from enemy attacks.
 The player's heroes can collect spells to use in battle and can boost the units under their command, but they otherwise don't have a presence on the battlefields.
-The heroes collects experience points in typical RPG manner which boosts its stats.
+The heroes collect experience points in typical RPG manner which boosts their stats.
 In addition items can be collected for additional bonuses.

 - "魔法门之英雄无敌" -- Chinese spelling (simplified)